Easy Air Fryer Chicken Meatballs

-Homemade meatballs are a hassle, right?
-Not these easy Greek air fryer chicken meatballs.
-All you do is throw ground chicken in a bowl with a few Mediterranean flavours, panko crumbs and an egg.
+You might think you don’t have time to make your own meatballs.
+You do if you make these easy air fryer chicken meatballs!
+All you do is throw ground chicken in a bowl with a few Mediterranean style pantry flavors, bread crumbs, and an egg.
 Mix, make bite-sized balls and air fry for just 10 minutes.
-No air fryer?
-Just bake.

-- The recipe makes 30 to 40 bite-sized meatballs.
-Perfect for feeding a small crowd.
+This recipe makes 30 to 40 bite-sized meatballs.
+Perfect for feeding a small crowd, or you can pop them into the freezer, ready to cook straight from frozen on another day!

 About the ingredients

-The meat: I usually use good quality chicken mince/ground chicken to make my Greek meatballs.
-But use turkey, beef or even pork if you prefer.
+- The meat: I usually use good quality ground chicken (mince) to make my air fryer meatballs.
+But use turkey, beef, pork, or a mixture if you prefer.

-The ‘fillers’: Meatballs usually contain breadcrumbs and an egg.
-I use panko breadcrumbs in my recipe for ease.
+- The ‘fillers’: Meatballs usually contain breadcrumbs and an egg.
+I use panko breadcrumbs (available in most supermarkets in the Asian food aisle) for ease.
 No blitzing of stale bread required!
 If you want to make the meatballs gluten-free, simply use your favourite gluten-free breadcrumbs, or skip the breadcrumbs altogether.
 The recipe will still work well.

-The flavours: Powdered garlic and onion, lemon zest, dried oregano, dried mint and paprika.
+- The flavors: Powdered garlic and onion, lemon zest, dried oregano, dried mint and paprika give these chicken meatballs a Mediterranean flair.
 These take seconds to add as no chopping is required!
+If you don’t have one of these flavors, no problem – just leave it out, or substitute with another herb or flavor from your pantry such as mixed Italian herbs.

-What else: Apart from a tablespoon of olive oil to keep the meatballs moist, that’s it!
-I told you these are REALLY easy air fryer meatballs!
+- What else: Apart from a tablespoon of olive oil to keep the meatballs moist and salt and pepper, that’s it!
+I told you these are easy air fryer meatballs!

 How to make chicken meatballs in your air fryer